- Sardar Patel: The Iron man of India

 After few centuries Junagadh area and its fort were abandoned, possibly due to another disastrous flood in Sudarshan Lake.

-Today Girnar boulder is housed in a small roadside building, though it protects the ancient monument but its effect is marred.
+Today, the Girnar boulder is housed in a small roadside building, which, although protecting the ancient monument, diminishes its impact.

-I feel the need of a short film on this hump-backed rock that projects the majesty of Junagadh’s distinguished benefactors, or a sound and light show that could educate tourists about how this rock helped in providing vital links to understand the history of ancient India; a show that could help the tourists to know more about Ashoka – the great warrior, gory battle of Kalinga, Ashoka’s change of heart, acceptance of Buddhism and how the treasured discovery of this rock-book gave insight into the golden past of our country and the philanthropic Indian tradition.
+I see the need for a short film that showcases this hump-backed rock and the majesty of Junagadh’s distinguished benefactors.
+Alternatively, a sound and light show could educate tourists about how this rock provided vital links to understanding the history of ancient India.
+Such a show could inform tourists about Ashoka—the great warrior, the gory battle of Kalinga, Ashoka’s change of heart, his acceptance of Buddhism, and how the treasured discovery of this rock-book provided insights into the golden past of our country and the philanthropic Indian tradition.

 References